Dlvnkenye/terms/en/community_guidelines.md

 1.2 ***Discriminations regardless of it kind is prohibited on the platform***.
 JiGoot as a non-discriminatory platform is committed to create and sustain a safe and welcoming space for everyone, regardless of their background.
 Please respect the community diversity.

-1.3. ***Every member of our community has the responsibility to help create a safeguarding, welcoming and non-discriminatory,  environment for all JiGoot’s members***.
+1.3. ***Every member of the community has the responsibility to help create a safeguarding, welcoming and non-discriminatory,  environment for all JiGoot’s members***.

 1.4. ***Treat everyone*** in the JiGoot community as you would like to be treated yourself: ***with respect***.
 Actions taken on the platform can have a big impact on the safety and comfort of others. ***Courtesy matters***.
 Every member of our community should ***exercise good judgment and behave decently toward others***.
 Respect is not only tied to what we say; but also about how we act.
 For instance, be punctual; do not to shout, swear, or slam doors.